-1. Habakkuk responds to God’s answers by praying – In the last two chapters we have seen that Habakkuk had questions for God.
+1. Habakkuk responds to God’s answers by praying – In the last two chapters, we have seen that Habakkuk had questions for God.
 He could not understand what he was seeing around him.
-First he could not understand why God seemed to be tolerating the sin of the Jews.
-Then he could not understand why God would use an evil people like the Babylonians to punish them.
+First, he could not understand why God seemed to be tolerating the sin of the Jews.
+Then he could not understand why God would use evil people like the Babylonians to punish them.
 He was confused and he had some doubts.
 However, we have learned from Habakkuk that when you have doubts you should turn to God in prayer.
-Habakkuk’s doubt could have led him many places.
+Habakkuk’s doubt could have led him to many places.
 He could have ignored it and let it bubble under the service while going about his business.
 Or it could have led him to become bitter against God.
 Such doubt if not dealt with could have caused him to lose faith completely.
 But Habakkuk did not allow his doubt to take him down these roads.
-Instead he dealt with it in the proper way, expressing ultimate belief in God’s righteous character while also hoping for an answer to settle his questions.
+Instead, he dealt with it in the proper way, expressing ultimate belief in God’s righteous character while also hoping for an answer to settle his questions.

 At the end of his journey from doubt to faith, after God’s final answer on the matter, Habakkuk responds once again by praying.
 Although he had questions he did not allow these questions to morph into something else.
-Sometimes you may see people who have questions, but are never satisfied.
+Sometimes you may see people who have questions but are never satisfied.
 No matter how many answers you give, they keep asking more questions.
 Such people do not accept the answers given.

 We can see that Habakkuk accepts God’s answer.
 He is satisfied.
-In the end he places his complete faith in God and his faith in God was vindicated.
+In the end, he places his complete faith in God, and his faith in God was vindicated.
 Thus after all of the back and forth Habakkuk finishes this book with a wonderful prayer of praise.

 Application: It is OK, and even good, to sincerely seek answers to questions you have about God and His character.
 You can search for these answers in Scripture, by asking other believers, and through prayer.
 However, you should not remain in a state of doubt forever.
 You need to move from doubt to faith.
 Do not stay there in that place of doubt letting them increase.
-Instead diligently seek the answer to your questions.
+Instead, diligently seek the answer to your questions.
 Like Habakkuk, come to the Lord and tell Him you desperately want to understand.
 If you are sincere God will honor that.
 Even if your questions are not 100% settled (and they may not be this side of heaven) there should be a point in time when you come before the Lord and tell Him, “Even if I don’t completely understand, I believe in you.”

 2. Habakkuk expressed fear for God – We see this in verse two.
 There are different kinds of fear.
 Fear can be good or bad.
 A healthy fear of God can lead us to understand Him better and strengthen our desire to live a holy life.